OpenAgentsInc/v3-nah/docs/graph.md

 4. Flexible querying across the knowledge base
 5. Decentralized, resilient backend architecture
 6. Real-time updates and progressive responses
+7. Intuitive visual representation of complex data
+8. Seamless offline and online functionality

-This graph-based approach, enhanced by GraphRAG and Nostr communication, forms the core of OpenAgents' ability to provide intelligent, context-aware responses to user queries and commands.
+This graph-based approach, enhanced by GraphRAG and Nostr communication, forms the core of OpenAgents' ability to provide intelligent, context-aware responses to user queries and commands, while offering an engaging and interactive user experience.